egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/index.md

 </center>

 ## Team Introduction
+> This will be updated as part of the preparation for the External Review

-* This needs to be updated to reflect a team introduction
+> * This needs to be updated to reflect a team introduction
-* Content should also help an unfamiliar reader navigate to areas of interest.
+> * Content should also help an unfamiliar reader navigate to areas of interest.

 ## Team Members Datasheet links